Bashnett/Bashnett.github.io/static/writeups/VulnHub/VulnOS-V2.md/VulnOS-V2.md

 ![NMAP](/static/writeups/VulnHub/VulnOS-V2.md/1.png)

-Port 22 and 80 are open, i started of with http, it was hosting this website
+Port 22 and 80 are open, i started with http, it was hosting this website

 ![NMAP](/static/writeups/VulnHub/VulnOS-V2.md/2.png)